top of page

 Background Information

 This section involves the most external information.
 Here you will collate all the information you have gathered on your research question and explore it.
-One key mistake students make is they do not systematically explore the information.
+One key mistake student make is they do not systematically explore the information.
 I would recommend inserting subheadings for the various concepts you will explore, ie: 1.1: Photosynthesis, 1.2: electromagnetic spectrum, 1.3 Mentha spicata L, spearmint.
 Through using subheadings, it becomes easier for the marker to follow the report.

 Paraphrase, Paraphrase & Paraphrase.
 One common mistake students make is that they “dump” information into their report and reference it.
 AVOID THIS.
 Instead, I would recommend paraphrasing information, explaining it and its relevance to the report.